njbbaer/progrockdiffusion/README.md

 ## Linux
 Ubuntu 20.04 or similar (A docker environment, VM, or Windows Subsystem for Linux should work provided it can access your GPU).

-CUDA 11.4+ (installation instructions can be found here: https://developer.nvidia.com/cuda-11-4-1-download-archive).
+If using a GPU: CUDA 11.4+ (installation instructions can be found here: https://developer.nvidia.com/cuda-11-4-1-download-archive).

 ## Windows
-Windows 10 or 11 with NVIDIA drivers installed (other versions may work but are untested)
+Windows 10 or 11 (If using a GPU, NVIDIA drivers installed) Other versions may work but are untested

+## MacOS
+Minimal testing has been done with the latest MacOS on an M1 Macbook Air.
+PLEASE NOTE: GPU acceleration is not yet supported.
+It will work, but it will be *slow.*

-## Test NVIDIA drivers
+## If using an NVIDIA GPU, test NVIDIA drivers
 You can test that your environment is working properly by running:

 ```